DerThorsten/cpp_cookiecutter/README.rst

 Current features include:
     * modern C++ 14
-    * build system with modern CMake
+    * build system with modernized yet not modern CMake  (this is a major todo)
     * conda recipe included
     * travis included
     * unit tests with cpp doctest